This page contains affiliate links. Please read our disclosure for more info.

 We also love the luxurious beachfront villa A2 at Malee Beach—it’s ideal for families and groups and has its own pool and cinema room.

-There are quite a few restaurants in the area as well as casual bamboo hut bars on the beach.
-It’s a popular area with backpackers and solo travellers and it can be good value.
-Options include Coco Lanta Eco Resort and Lanta Andaleaf Bungalow.
+There are quite a few restaurants in the area as well as casual bamboo hut bars on the beach including Coco Lanta Eco Resort which is a good option.

 It’s about halfway down the island so you can easily head north or south on day trips and Old Town is just across the island.
 The drive is 25 minutes from Saladan and the same from National Park (at the southern tip).